Search for specific notices in the South Australian Government Gazette

 A section 105 authorisation is subject to conditions that the Minister sees fit to apply, and which are specified in the notice.
 The authorisation is not a licence, entitlement or allocation and does not provide the recipient with a property right.

 The principles and policies of water allocation plans or conditions on a water licence or other water authorisation may be overridden by a notice of authorisation.

 These notices may be applied to any water resource, whether prescribed or not.

 A notice of prohibition or restriction is a short term instrument used to control the taking of water.
-The Minister for Sustainability, Environment and Conservation may issue a notice if the rate at which water is taken from a particular resource affects the quantity or quality of water to the point that demand is no longer met or there is a risk that there will not be sufficient supply to meet future demand.
+The Minister or the department may issue a notice if the rate at which water is taken from a particular resource affects the quantity or quality of water to the point that demand is no longer met or there is a risk that there will not be sufficient supply to meet future demand.
 The needs of ecosystems are also taken into consideration.